Emily Ratajkowski Flashes Major Sideboob In A Yellow Dress

 The video clip itself was very short, only lasting several seconds.
 But during those few moments, fans could see Emily moving her right shoulder and letting her right arm fall down beside her.
 This left her sideboob completely exposed, as the dress apparently was barely clinging on.
 The model then hugged herself with both arms.

 Ratajkowski wore her hair down in a middle part.
 Thanks to the short nature of the video clip, it was hard to see any more details of the outfit.
-However, it’s worth nothing that the light yellow dress had vertical stripes in two, similar shades.
+However, it’s worth nothing that the light yellow dress had vertical stripes in two similar shades.

 Plenty of fans flooded the comment section with their thoughts on Emrata’s good looks.
 And it sounded like some people were so distracted by the clip, that they didn’t notice her captions.